 There is barely any support in Oregon for folks who are deaf-blind.
 There is a lot of support if you have one disability or the other, but not both.
 Anyway, there has been several attempts to implement a support service provider system to assist deaf-blind individuals like they already have over in Seattle and provide case management, but all efforts have been in vain.
 I had to miss out on various recreational and leisurely activities because I could not get the support needed like I could when I was younger.
 My mother usually provided this support, but she always needed to ensure that my older brother (who has a significant developmental disability in addition to his blindness and hearing loss) was being looked after first.
 As I got older, I found that my mother did not have time for me anymore because of the countless number of errands she had to run every time the caregiver came, which is currently once or twice a week.
 Update: we are expected to have a caregiver come five days a week, which should hopefully be more than enough.
-Soon, we may talk about hiring an awake overnight provider so that he will not make messes in the kitchen every night.
+Soon, we may talk about hiring an awake overnight provider so that my brother will not make messes in the kitchen every night.
+A professional behaviour will probably help us with that once he’s been seen by a Housecall Provider doctor to make sure there are no underlying health conditions that could be contributing to his behaviours.
+I relaunched my GoFundMe campaign to try to get him more support from HKNC, and you can find that here.